Klingebeil/homepage/_posts/2018-01-07-kritische-notizen-zur-blockchain.md

 David Golumbia, Professor an der Virginia Commonwealth University, hat diese Punkte auch in seinem 2016 erschienen Buch The Politics of Bitcoin: Software as Right-Wing Extremism aufgefasst.
 Gegenüber dem Blog der Universität[ fasste er seine Kritik wie folgt zusammen][19]:

-> The world of Bitcoin bluntly says “government is evil” and “central banking is evil” and “‘we’ can take control back from these institutions with distributed software,” but discourages adherents from investigating how governments function, what central banks do, or even what it means for a nebulous “us” to “take control” away from “centralized institutions,” since in practice this usually means just giving more control to institutions that are less accountable and less transparent than governments.
+> The world of Bitcoin bluntly says “government is evil” and “central banking is evil” and “‘we‘ can take control back from these institutions with distributed software,” but discourages adherents from investigating how governments function, what central banks do, or even what it means for a nebulous “us” to “take control” away from “centralized institutions,” since in practice this usually means just giving more control to institutions that are less accountable and less transparent than governments.

 Auch wenn seine Kritik sich hauptsächlich auf Teile der Bitcoin Community bezieht, sollte die ideologische Motivation einiger Blockchain/Bitcoin-Evangelisten nicht ignoriert werden, [gerade dann wenn Blockchain der Grundstock für eine neue Gesellschaftsordnung sein soll][20].

 Es ist eine bequeme Illusion zu glauben, dass Technologie neutral oder aus sich heraus „gut“ ist.
 Kryptowährungen könnten genauso gut das Einfalltor für eine neue Form technisch ermöglichten Autoritarismus sein, [argumentiert Ian Bogost][21].

 > Future cryptocurrencies operated by banks or governments might enjoy more productive use than Bitcoin.
-But those futures also undermine cryptocurrency’s [anrcho-capitalistic] aspirations.
+But those futures also undermine cryptocurrency‘s [anrcho-capitalistic] aspirations.
 Corporations and governments re-centralize control, for one.
 But also, they undermine the discretion and anonymity that accompanies free trade in the [anrcho-capitalistic] fantasy.
 When the local or central bank manages the cryptocurrency platform, it also gets a record of every transaction that takes place in that economy.
-One doesn’t need to be an anarchist to surmise potential downsides of that situation.
-Picture China mandating state cryptocurrency, tying the country’s proposed social credit system to that ledger.
+One doesn‘t need to be an anarchist to surmise potential downsides of that situation.
+Picture China mandating state cryptocurrency, tying the country‘s proposed social credit system to that ledger.
 Or imagine if the North Carolina State legislature decided to issue all food stamp vouchers in crypto form to better manage their future use.

 Wir sollten deutlich wachsamer sein, wenn es um den Hype angeblicher neuer technologischer Paradigmen geht, und stärker die Motivationen hinter diesen Technologien hinterfragen.
 Des einen Utopie wird ansonsten schnell des anderen Dystopie.